DLuensch/StereoVision-ADCensus/README.md

  4. Execute the image rectification: `./ImageRectify PATH_TO_YOUR_CONFIG/config.cfg`

 # ADCensusBM
 This program creates the disparity map for a given rectified image set with the use of the ADCensus algorithm.
 You can find the paper in the "Documents" section or [here](./Documents/ADCensus.pdf).
-The current implementation doesn't use your graphics card for what the algorithm is designed for but rather openmp for parallelization.
-But of course of the usage of the OpenCV it would be not so hard to change.
+The current implementation doesn't use your graphics card for parallelization, for what the algorithm is designed for, but rather it makes use of OpenMP.
+By using the OpenCV it should be easy to make a port to the graphics card.

-The program creates a point cloud if you have a extrinsic calibration file for your images.
-Otherwise create an empty file and set this in the config as you can see in the sample folder.
-If no extrinsic exists only the depth maps will be created.
+If you have an extrinsic calibration file for your images the program creates a point cloud.
+Otherwise create an empty extrinsic file and change the config as you can see in the sample folder.
+Only the depth maps will be created, if no extrinsic exists.
+In any case, the input images must be rectified!

 You can see the results and evalution of the algorithm here: http://vision.middlebury.edu/stereo/eval/